0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 ## Basic Auth Request

-The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user it by its identifier.
+The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user by its identifier.
 Basic Auth Request can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.

 #### CreateAuthorizationRequest